Donrwalsh/pick1/python/README.md

 ### The Done List:

+- [x] Fun one, how far does it run unaided? -> @ INV split cards.
 - [x] Decide on python 3.6 vs **3.7**.
 - [x] Expand manifest to include release date
 - [x] Script should be ordered to work chronologically, so then there's a natural way to tell what's left to do (and what doesn't need to be updated)
+- [x] Script needs to update the manifest based on images

 ### Readings on Structure: